ansible-middleware/instruqt/tracks/a4mw-eap-sso/01-a4mw-eap-sso-dashboard/assignment.md

 * Projects sync fail.

-☑️ Task 2 - Explore the inventories section
+☑️ Task 2 - Explore the Inventories section
 ===

 An **Inventory** is a collection of hosts against which playbooks may be launched, the same as an Ansible inventory file you might know from working with Ansible on the command line.